pdf-raku/PDF-Style-raku/README.md

 p6-PDF-Style
 ============
-Experimental PDF composition with HTML like coordinate systems and text/image markup; CSS like styling rules and box model.
+Experimental PDF composition with HTML like coordinate systems and CSS styling rules and box model.

 ```
 use v6;